SyberToto/sybertoto.github.io/_posts/2016-09-20-customizations.md

 # Accent color

 Accent color is color for some important elements, such as links, buttons, icons.
-Currently accent color is <span class="btn" style="background-color:#3CA2A2; color:#444444">#3CA2A2</span>.
+Currently accent color is <button class="btn" style="background-color:#3CA2A2; color:#444444">#3CA2A2</button>.
 This theme has some more predefined colors available in **theme.scss**:

 >theme.scss
 {:.filename}